amanzi/amanzi/doc/user_guide/input/input_schema.rst

 about the number of cells in each direction and the low and high coordinates of the bounding box.
-If the mesh is to be read from a file, a ``file`` element is specified with the file name and file format (currently only Exodus II).
-The file may be pre-partitioned across multiple processors.
+If the mesh is to be read from a file, a ``file`` element is specified with the file name and file format.
+Currently only Exodus II files are supported with the extension of *.exo*.
 Finally, as in other sections, a ``comments`` element is provide to include any comments or documentation the user wishes.

 Here is an example specification for a structured ``mesh`` element.